What is a Partner-Sourced Deal in Channel Sales?

 - Solution Selling: Partners identify complex customer problems and source deals for integrated solutions involving vendor products and partner services.

-- Market Expansion: Leveraging partners to strategically penetrate new geographic territories or niche industries.
+- Market Expansion: Using partners helps strategically penetrate new geographic territories or niche industries.

 - Customer Lifetime Value (CLTV) Focus: Partners source deals with high potential for long-term customer relationships and upsell opportunities.

-- Predictive Analytics: Using data to identify partners most likely to source specific types of deals based on their profile and past performance.
+- Predictive Analytics: Using data helps identify partners most likely to source specific types of deals based on their profile and past performance.

 - Feedback Loop for Product Development: Partner-sourced deals provide direct market feedback on customer needs, influencing future product enhancements.